Differential treatment of specific nationalities in the procedure

 Swedish Refugee Law Center Visit Website

 In 2020 there was a significant decrease in the recognition rate for Syrians as a result of a change in the Swedish Migration Agency’s assessment of the security situation in the country.
-In 2022, the Swedish Migration Agency continued to consider that the security situation in the internal armed conflict was not such that each and every one is in need of international protection in several provinces in accordance with Article 15(c) of the Qualifications Directive, and that an individual assessment of the applicant’s risk therefore must be made.
-However, it also considered that the improved security situation was not such that it can be considered as significant and non-temporary in nature in the context of cessation.[3]
+In 2022, the Swedish Migration Agency continued to consider that the security situation in the internal armed conflict was not such that each and every person coming from several provinces in Syria was in need of international protection, in accordance with Article 15(c) of the Qualification Directive, and that an individual assessment of the applicant’s risk therefore must be made.
+However, it also considered that the improved security situation was not such that it could be considered as significant and non-temporary in nature in the context of determining the need for cessation.[3]
 In 2021, the Swedish Migration Agency changed its position regarding refugee claims from Syria based on risks due to military service, as an adjustment to the CJEU case EZ v.
-Germany, meaning refugee status in general was granted to those who would be enrolled in military services.[4]
-The Swedish Migration Agency maintained this position in 2023
+Germany.
+In this sense, refugee status in general was granted to those who would be enrolled in military service.[4]
+The Swedish Migration Agency maintained this position in 2024.

 Applicants from countries with a recognition rate below 15% are presumed to have their cases treated under the accelerated procedure (“Track 4B”) even if cases are individually assessed before being placed in this procedure.
-The countries currently listed are: Albania, Algeria, Armenia, Belarus, Bolivia, Bosnia and Herzegovina, Brazil, Chile, Colombia, Cuba, Djibouti, Georgia, Great Britain, India, Israel, Kosovo, North Macedonia, Mexico, Mozambique, Morocco, Moldova, Mongolia, Montenegro, Peru, Philippines, Serbia, South Africa, Thailand, USA, and Vietnam[10] (see section on Accelerated procedure – interview).
+The countries currently listed are: Albania, Algeria, Armenia, , Bolivia, Bosnia and Herzegovina, Brazil, Chile, Cuba, Georgia, India, Israel, Kosovo, North Macedonia, Mexico, Moldova, Mongolia, Peru, Serbia, South Africa, Thailand, USA, and Vietnam[11] (see section on Accelerated Procedure – Interview).

 [5] Migration Agency, ‘Information regarding the situation in Afghanistan’, no longer available at the Swedish Migration Agency’s website.